-The West Virginia Department of Health and Human Resources, Office of Drug Control Policy has developed an interactive map of West Virginia's treatment and recovery resources.
+The West Virginia Department of Health and Human Resources, Office of Drug Control Policy has developed a map of West Virginia's treatment and recovery resources.
 This tool allows residents to search resources by county, program, type and gender, and by the American Society of Addiction Medicine (ASAM) levels of care.
-To access their map, visit their WEBSITE
+Click here to access the map.

-The Substance Abuse and Mental Health Services Administration (SAMSHA) is the agency within the U.S. Department of Health and Human Services.
-SAMSHA's goals are to reduce the impact of substance misuse and mental illness on America's communities and to provide leadership and resources to advance mental and substance misuse disorder prevention, treatment and recovery services.
+The Substance Abuse and Mental Health Services Administration (SAMSHA) within the U.S. Department of Health and Human Services works to reduce the impact of substance misuse and mental illness on America's communities and to provide leadership and resources to advance mental and substance misuse disorder prevention, treatment and recovery.

-SAMSHA has developed an interactive map that will allow the user to find treatment facilities and programs in the United States and U.S. Territories for mental health and substance misuse disorders.
-To access the SAMSHA FInd Treatment Locator, click HERE
+SAMSHA has developed an interactive map to allow users to find treatment facilities and programs in the United States and the U.S. Territories for mental health and substance misuse disorders.
+To access the SAMSHA Find Substance Use Treatment Locator, click HERE.

 Domestic Violence NATIONAL HOTLINE: 1-800-799-SAFE

 In 1989, the legislature established the Family Protection Services Board to assure programs working towards the elimination of domestic violence are adequately funded and provide quality services to victims.